-Income exclusions: Federal SSI earned income exclusions used.
-No unearned income is excluded.
+Income exclusions: Federal SSI earned and unearned income exclusions used.

 Recoveries, liens, and assignments: Assistance paid constitutes an unsecured prior claim against property or any interest therein belonging to the estate of a recipient except such portion as is being occupied as a home by the spouse, minor dependent child, or parent of deceased recipient.
 The Department of Human Services may compromise claim by accepting other security or may waive payment when enforcement would be inequitable and would tend to defeat the purpose of public assistance law.